Berea-CS-Courses/capstone-project-horinet/Reflections/Week 5 (May 2) reflection.md

 https://youtu.be/tbh9YaWPKKs
 https://youtu.be/TwHmrZxiPA8

 ## What challenges or difficulties did you face?
 If you solved them, how?
 If not, what have you learned so far?
 Have you sought help or other resources?
 I went to lab Sunday to get help from Imma.
 We tried to get the android phone to connect to Android studio (for like an hour), and we did not master it.
-However, my emulator works perfectly now (knock on wood) and has only crashed once so far (as of Sunday, May 1st)
+However, my emulator works perfectly now (knock on wood) and has only crashed once so far (as of Saturday, May 1st.)
+Update Sunday, my code ran this error "Cannot fit requested classes in a single dex file (# methods: 96827 > 65536)" I am currently trying to fix it by doing what Stack Overflow told me to do, which is add "implementation 'com.android.support:multidex:1.0.3'" in dependencies section of Module level build.gradle file, and "multiDexEnabled true" in the default config section of Module level build.gradle file.

 ## What do you plan to accomplish in the following week?
 (Please list at least 3 concrete "S.M.A.R.T." goals, along with estimated number of hours to complete, or day to complete)